 Gangtok is the capital and the largest town of Sikkim.
 It is also the headquarters of the East Sikkim district.
-Gangtok is in the eastern Himalayan range, at an elevation of 1,650 m (5,410 ft).
-Within the higher peaks of the Himalaya and with a year-round mild temperate climate, Gangtok is at the center of Sikkim's tourism industry.
+Gangtok is in the eastern Himalayan range, at an altitude of 1,650 m (5,410 ft).
+With the higher peaks of the Himalaya and with a year-round mild climate, Gangtok is at the center of Sikkim's tourism industry.

 Gangtok rose to prominence as a popular Buddhist pilgrimage site after the construction of the Enchey Monastery.
 In the early 20th century, Gangtok became a major stopover on the trade route between Lhasa in Tibet and cities such as Kolkata.
 After India won its independence from Britain in 1947, Sikkim chose to remain an independent monarchy, with Gangtok as its capital.
 In 1975, after the integration with the union of India, Gangtok was made India's 22nd state capital.

 April to June & October are the peak tourist season yet travelers visit Gangtok throughout the year specially during December, January & February when snow fall is common in areas at higher altitude, easily reachable from Gangtok.
 Mahatma Gandhi Marg (MG Marg) and Lal Market are prominent business areas and tourist spots in Gangtok.
 Gangtok tour packages are the most popular among people visiting Sikkim.

 Tsomgo Lake/Changu Lake, is a high altitude glacial lake about 37 kilometres from the Gangtok.
 With altitude of 12,313 ft, the lake remains frozen during the winter season.
 The road from Gangtok as well as the lake have some awesome views.